dhaneshnm/dhaneshnm.github.io/src/pages/blog/top-level-await.md

 Like the function level await, top level wait can make asynchronicity transparent.
 It also ensures that, asynchrnous imports are not accessed before a module is fully intialized.

-But the [Control flow effects of await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/await#control_flow_effects_of_await) are applicable to top level await as well.
-So it can block imports and delay the initialization of a module.
+But the <a href='https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/await#control_flow_effects_of_await' target='_blank'>Control flow effects of await</a> are applicable to top level await as well.
+It can block imports and delay the initialization of a module.
 So we should use it with caution.